andrevidela/Research-report/Thesis/index.md

 - Make up a default value, silencing the error but hiding a potential bug.
 - Change the return type to `Either Int String` and letting the caller deal with it.

 None of which are ideal nor replicate the functionality of the dependent version we saw before.
+This is why dependent types are desirable, they help:
+- Avoid needless runtime checks.
+- The compiler better understand the semantics of the program.
-This is why dependent types are desirable, not only they make programs more precise, they also help avoid needless runtime checks and they help the compiler help the programmer by communicating precisely which types are expected.
+- Inform the programmer by communicating precisely which types are expected.

 This concludes our short introduction to dependent types and I hope you've been convinced of their usefulness.
 In the next section we are going to talk about linear types.